Applied Logic Corporation

-In the late 1960s the company developed a system called SAM (Semi-Automated Mathematics) for proving mathematical theories without human intervention.
+In the late 1960s, the company developed a system called SAM (Semi-Automated Mathematics) for proving mathematical theories without human intervention.
 A theorem proved by the system, "SAM's lemma", was "widely hailed as the first contribution of automated reasoning systems to mathematics."
 The SAM series was one of the first interactive theorem provers and had an influence on subsequent theorem provers.

-In 1965 Applied logic acquired a DEC PDP-6 computer system, which became operation in January, 1966.
-By 1969 the company had four DEC PDP-10 dual KL-10 systems with plans for a fifth, and had expanded nationwide with offices in San Jose, San Diego, and San Francisco.
+In 1965 Applied logic acquired a DEC PDP-6 computer system, which became operation in January 1966.
+By 1969 the company had four DEC PDP-10 dual systems with plans for a fifth, and had expanded nationwide with offices in San Jose, San Diego, and San Francisco.
 The company also planned to market its time sharing systems in addition to providing services.
 The company reported sales of $1,200,995, with an operational loss of $63,456.

 By 1972 AL/COM had local dial-up facilities in ten cities: Boston, Massachusetts, Buffalo, New York, Chicago, Illinois, Indianapolis, Indiana, Montclair, New Jersey, New York, New York, Philadelphia, Pennsylvania, Princeton, New Jersey, Washington, DC, and Wilmington, Delaware.
 The computer center was located in Mathematics Park in Princeton.

 By late 1969 AL/COM had definite plans for CIT Leasing to leaseback $2.73 million USD of their equipment at Mathematics Park and was considering an additional $7.5 million more.
 By 1970 the company was in financial difficulty and negotiated an agreement to defer $1,300,000 of debt.
 Applied Logic filed for Chapter XI bankruptcy in 1975.